crypticCaroline/ms1-plantfactory/README.md

 ### Layout

-* I have used responsive design when creating the website as the sight is expanded from a mobile first viewpoint some of the content goes from being stacked to be in adjacent coloumns.
+* I have used responsive design when creating the website as the page is expanded from a mobile some of the content goes from being stacked to be in adjacent coloumns.
 This allows the user to see more of the website on a larger screen.
 I have also set a Max-Width for the site so on very large screens the content stays neat and is well formatted.
 * I used Bootstraps for the use of the grid system and for the carousel.
 I used chrome dev tools in the development of the website and altered the column classes in devtools first before implamenting into my code.
 * I have also used a max-width, this is to ensure the content still looks good.
-AS this is a Buisness-to-Buisness company the decisions may not be made by an individual but as a collective.
+As this is a Business-to-Business company the decisions may not be made by an individual but as a collective.
 This means that meetings may take place and the site presented on a larger screen.
 The max-width keeps the website looking neat and professional.
 * I have used containers paddings and margins to make sure that the content is not too close together.

 #### Homepage Wire Frame